zeke/old.zeke.heroku.com/source/_posts/2012-05-11-gmail-on-the-iphone.markdown

 ---

 ProTip: You might think **Gmail** would be the option to pick here, but the better choice is actually **Exchange**.
-Setting up your iPhone Gmail account with Exchange means your calendars and contacts get synced in addition to your mail.
+Setting up your Gmail account with Exchange means your calendars and contacts get synced in addition to your mail.